FNBUBBLES420-ORG/fnbubbles420clock/readme.md

 ## Contact

-For support or additional information, visit [bubblesthedev@fnbubbles420.org](bubblesthedev@fnbubbles420.org).
+For support or additional information, [Join the Discord](https://discord.fnbubbles420.org/invite).

 Thank you for using the FNBUBBLES420 ORG Clock.
 We hope you find it both useful and enjoyable!